-14 AN ACT
+AN ACT

-To amend Section 32-5A-191 of the Code of Alabama 1975, relating to driving under the influence of alcohol or a controlled substance; to require a defendant convicted on a first offense to attend a session conducted by a victims impact program; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Amendment 621 of the Constitution of Alabama of 1901, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended.
+1 2 To amend Section 32-5A-191 of the Code of Alabama 3 1975, as amended by Acts 2012-363 of the 2012 Regular Session 4 relating to the offense of driving under the influence; to 5 further define the offense and to define the term "under the 6 influence" for the purpose of unsafe driving; and in 7 connection therewith would have as its purpose or effect the 8 requirement of a new or increased expenditure of local funds 9 within the meaning of Amendment 621 of the Constitution of 10 Alabama of 1901, now appearing as Section 111.05 of the 11 Official Recompilation of the Constitution of Alabama of 1901 12 as amended.
+13 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 14 Section 1.
+Section 32-5A-191 of the Code of Alabama 15 1975, as amended by Act 2012-363 of the 2012 Regular Session, 16 is amended to read as follows: 17 "§32-5A-191.
+18 "(a) A person shall not drive or be in actual 19 physical control of any vehicle while: 20 "(1) There is 0.08 percent or more by weight of 21 alcohol in his or her blood; or 22 " (2) Under the influence of alcohol; 23 " (3) Under the influence of a controlled substance 24 to a degree which renders him or her incapable of safely driving;

-BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+"(4) Under the combined influence of alcohol and a controlled substance to a degree which renders him or her incapable of safely driving; or

-Section 1.
-Section 32-5A-191 of the Code of Alabama 1975, is amended to read as follows:
+"(5)(2)a.
+Under the influence of any substance which impairs the mental or physical faculties of such person or substances to a degree which renders him or her incapable of safely driving.

-3 "\$32-5A-191.
+"under the influence" means not having the normal use of mental or physical faculties by reason of the introduction into the body of alcohol, a controlled substance, a drug, or any other substance, or a combination of two or more of those substances.

-- "(a) A person shall not drive or be in actual physical control of any vehicle while: - "(1) There is 0.08 percent or more by weight of alcohol in his or her blood; - "(2) Under the influence of alcohol; - "(3) Under the influence of a controlled substance to a degree which renders him or her incapable of safely driving; - "(4) Under the combined influence of alcohol and a controlled substance to a degree which renders him or her incapable of safely driving; or - "(5) Under the influence of any substance which impairs the mental or physical faculties of such person to a degree which renders him or her incapable of safely driving. - "(b) A person who is under the age of 21 years shall not drive or be in actual physical control of any vehicle if there is .02 percentage or more by weight of alcohol in his or her blood.
-The Department of Public Safety shall suspend or revoke the driver's license of any person, including, but not limited to, a juvenile, child, or youthful offender, convicted or adjudicated of, or subjected to a finding of delinquency based on this subsection.
-Notwithstanding the foregoing, upon the first violation of this subsection by a person whose blood alcohol level is between .02 and .08, the person's driver's license or driving privilege shall be suspended for a period of 30 days in lieu of any penalties provided in subsection (e) of this section and there shall be no disclosure, other than to courts, law enforcement agencies, and the person's employer, by any entity or person of any information, documents, or records relating to the person's arrest, conviction, or adjudication of or finding of delinquency based on this subsection.
+"(b) A person who is under the age of 21 years shall not drive or be in actual physical control of any vehicle if there is 0.02 percent or more by weight of alcohol in his or her blood.
+The Department of Public Safety shall suspend or revoke the driver's license of any person, including, but not limited to, a juvenile, child, or youthful offender, convicted or adjudicated of, or subjected to a finding of, delinquency based on this subsection.
+Notwithstanding the foregoing, upon the first violation of this subsection by a person whose blood alcohol level is between 0.02 and 0.08, the person's driver's license or driving privilege shall be suspended for a period of 30 days in lieu of any penalties provided in subsection (e) of this section, and there shall be no disclosure, other than to courts, law enforcement agencies, and the person's employer, by any entity or person of any information, documents, or records relating to the person's arrest, conviction, or adjudication of or finding of delinquency based on this subsection.

-"All persons, except as otherwise provided in this subsection for a first offense, including, but not limited to, a juvenile, child, or youthful offender, convicted or adjudicated of, or subjected to a finding of delinquency based on this subsection shall be fined pursuant to this section, notwithstanding any other law to the contrary, and the person shall also be required to attend and complete a DUI or substance abuse court referral program in accordance with subsection (i).
+"All persons, except as otherwise provided in this subsection for a first offense, including, but not limited to, a juvenile, child, or youthful offender, convicted or adjudicated of or subjected to a finding of delinquency based on this subsection shall be fined pursuant to this section, notwithstanding any other law to the contrary, and the person shall also be required to attend and complete a DUI or substance abuse court referral program in accordance with subsection (k).